XT-Lee/library_for_pin_depin_node/README.md

 ## description:
 - this is just a library for me to record the codes used to finish my Ph.D project.
 - the repository has a series of workflows to operate hoomd-blue;
-- and has a library to to proceed trajectories of particles in 2D and get their structural or dynamic properties
+- and has a library to proceed trajectories of particles in 2D and get their structural or dynamic properties.

 ## log:
 - 20230105 fix bug of saving txyz as txyz_stable into 'txyz_stable.npy'